-The DOM (Document Object Model) is an API that exposes the elements of HTML and XML documents as programming language objects.
+The DOM (document object model) is an API (application programming interface) that exposes the elements of HTML (hypertext markup language) and XML (extensible markup language) documents as programming language objects.
 The structure of the DOM for any document resembles the actual structure of the markup of the document.
 A web developer can programmatically manipulate the DOM to modify a web page, before or while it is viewed by the user.

 A DOM example using HTML

 <html> <head> <title>Example</title> </head> <body> <h1>Example Page</h1> <p>This is an example page.</p> </body> </html>

 The DOM for this page includes all the elements and any text nodes in those elements.
 The code in the previous example creates an object hierarchy as shown below.